learnf5/IRL175/hard-refresh.md

 - Pressing the **F5** (function(fn) and 5 keys / fn+5 keys) will perform a refresh.
 - Pressing **Shift+F5** (Shift+fn+5) will perform a hard-refresh.

->[!alert] Using familar keyboard browser refresh commands will cause the browser window displaying the lab environment to refresh.
+>[!alert] Using familar keyboard browser refresh commands, like Ctrl+Shift+R, will cause the browser window displaying the lab environment to refresh.
 Remember, refresh and hard-refresh commands require different keyboard commands to issue the browser hard-refresh to the browser on the Student Workstation *inside* the lab environment.